ADD CONDITION

 Are there any warnings I should be aware of?

-Yes, this product is for external use only.
-Avoid contact with the eyes, and do not apply to wounds or damaged skin.
+Yes, this product is for external use only, avoid contact with eyes, and do not apply to wounds or damaged skin.

 What should I do if the condition worsens?

-If your condition worsens or symptoms persist for more than 7 days, discontinue use and consult a doctor.
+If the condition worsens or symptoms persist for more than 7 days, discontinue use and consult a doctor.

 What should I do if the seal is broken or missing?